ShahsTestingZone/100-Days-of-Kotlin/log.md

 # 100 Days Of Code (Kotlin) - Log

+## Day 47: March 29th 2022
+**Today's Progress**:
+Today i started Unit 4: Load and display images from the internet (Coil)
+- Pathway 2 - Using Coil to display images.
+- How to use the Coil library to load and display an image from a web URL.
+- How to use a RecyclerView and a grid adapter to display a grid of images.
+- How to handle potential errors as the images download and display.
+- Add a loading animation and error icon to the app.

 ## Day 46: March 25th 2022
 **Today's Progress**:
-Today i started Unit 4: Connect to the Internet (Retrofit and Coil)
+Today i started Unit 4: Connect to the Internet (Retrofit)
 - Pathway 1 - Introduction to Co-routines (Concurrency and Multithreading)
+- Pathway 2 - Get data from the internet
 - Parse the JSON response from the web service into the app's LiveData objects with the Moshi library

 This was a good refresher in terms of setting up the API.